ergeapebro/sentiment-analysis-myxl-playstore/README.md

 # Sentiment Analysis - myXL Playstore
-- Sentiment analysis using Machine Learning and Deep Learning using TF-IDF and FastText
+- Sentiment analysis using Machine Learning and Deep Learning algorithm with TF-IDF and FastText